szilavi/vue-basics-public/03-projects/lessons/01-video-player/02-listing-videos/README.md

 onMounted(() => searchVideos('vuejs'))
 ```

-Elkészítem a templatet is, hogy a DOM-ba is bele legyenek írva videók:
+Elkészítem a template-et is, hogy a DOM-ba is bele legyenek írva videók:

 ```html
 <header>